slarse/repobee-csvgrades/README.md

 ```

 ### The edit message file (`--edit-msg-file` option)
-Each time you run `record-grades`, a file is produced specifying what new grades
+Each time you run `grades record`, a file is produced specifying what new grades
 were recorded, and tags the teachers who opened the grading issues.
 The
 intention is that this edit message should be used as a Git commit message.
 For
 example, if `slarse` has teacher `ta_a`, and `glassey` has teacher `ta_b`, and